 - Any attire that may be a distraction will be confiscated.
 Distracting attire includes but is not limited to accessories such as extra clothing pieces, and excessive and/or large pieces of jewelry.
-Students may only wear a pair of earrings no larger than a quarter. - All neckwear / jewelry must be tucked into the student's uniform shirt.
-However, we urge parents to consider keeping all jewelry at home for student safety. - All head coverings are unacceptable at TEACH, including head/hair accessories, hats, bandanas, and beanies, etc.
+Female students may only wear a pair of earrings no larger than a quarter.
+Boys are not allowed to wear any earrings. - All neckwear / jewelry must be tucked into the student's uniform shirt.
+However, we urge parents to consider keeping all jewelry at home for student safety. - All head coverings are unacceptable at TEACH, including head/hair accessories, hats, bandanas, and beanies, headbands, wigs with headbands, ribbons, hair wraps, etc.